 According to the Russian legislation, any foreign national is required to have a visa in order to enter Russia.
 A limited number of countries have a bilateral agreement with Russia for visa-free travel.
 Whereas most of the countries require an entry visa.

 There are several types of entry visas: work visa, business visa, humanitarian visa, tourist visa, private (guest) visa, educational visa, commercial visa, transit visa, official visa (for diplomats, politicians, journalists).

 Mostly demanded visas for business travelers are:

 A business visa is issued to a foreign national who arrives in Russia for business purposes.
 It can be valid for single or double entries for the term of 1 or 3 months and for multiple entries for the term of 6 or 12 months.

 One can stay in Russia under a business visa for up to 90 days within every 180 day period.
 A business visa is issued on the basis of an invitation letter from a company in Russia.
 One can apply for a business visa in a country of citizenship or a country of permanent residence.

-Work visa is issued to a foreign citizen arriving to Russian Federation for work on the basis of the invitation from the employing organization and entitles a foreign national to enter Russia to work.
+A work visa is issued to a foreign citizen arriving to the Russian Federation for work on the basis of the invitation from the employing organization and entitles a foreign national to enter Russia to work.

-Please note that work visa is issued only after the work permit is in place.
+Please note that a work visa is issued only after the work permit is in place.

 Contact us to check for further details and assistance.